 6. Prevents Diarrhea

-Zinc deficiency is related to chronic digestive problems and diarrheal diseases, so zinc supplementation has been shown to be effective in both prophylaxis and as an acute diarrhea cure.
+Zinc deficiency is related to chronic digestive problems and diarrheal diseases, which has been shown in several studies.
+Researchers have found that zinc supplementation can be effective in both prophylaxis and as an acute diarrhea remedy.

 7. Increases Fertility